unframework/article-modular-front-end/manuscript/starting-point.md

 # Starting Point

-It's a miracle: we just woke up from a 15-year coma that started in 2000 and deprived us from the fun of watching modern web frameworks duke it out in Internet comment threads over the years.

-Now, we want to get back to doing what we love - building software that does useful things, on the Web.
+We want to do what we love - build software that does useful things, on the Web.

-We still remember the computer science basics, are comfortable with simple object-oriented programming (OOP) and have quickly brushed up on modern web technologies available in a typical browser.
+We know computer science basics, are comfortable with simple object-oriented programming (OOP) and have quickly brushed up on modern web technologies available in a typical browser.
 We know JavaScript (and some other languages, because we are hip like that).

+But there are 1001 different front-end frameworks en vogue, each with its own lingo, vocal fan-base and often a completely custom set of command-line tools.
+Showing text and pictures on screen has never seemed so complicated.

+Of course, it's not just about showing text and pictures.
+Codebases have to be maintained and added to, and a production framework helps manage code complexity to keep development speedy and reduce bugs.
+However, there is still clearly enough difference of opinion between framework writers about *how* the complexity is to be managed.
+Also, maintainability best practices are often left to be an undocumented "black art" even for popular tools.

+The best way to learn a tool is to rebuild it.
+Let's get back to timeless fundamentals that we learned in Software Engineering 101 and work through basic problem statements of front-end development with an open mind and playful attitude.
+That will give us an informed perspective on choice and usage of existing production frameworks.

-So what are we programming when we write front-end code?
-What is our mental model for the running program?
+Any framework is just a structure blueprint for a program, accompanied by useful bits of code.
+But *what* exactly are we programming when we write front-end code?
+Where does our program run, and what are its inputs and outputs?

 ## Runtime Environment